SgrE/SgrE.github.io/_pages/about.md

 Before coming to SJTU, I received the B.E. degree in control science and engineering from [Harbin Institute of Technology](http://www.hit.edu.cn) in 2014.

-I’m generally interested in statistical machine learning, mainly on [kernel methods](https://en.wikipedia.org/wiki/Kernel_method) regarding to kernel learning and random features.
+I’m generally interested in statistical machine learning, mainly on [kernel methods](https://en.wikipedia.org/wiki/Kernel_method) regarding to kernel learning, indefinite kernels, and large-scale kernel approximation.
 Besides, I also focus on approximation theory and learning theory.
 Previously I worked on [visual tracking](https://en.wikipedia.org/wiki/Video_tracking) and some related topics in computer vision.